transformer_lens.HookedTransformer#

 • default_padding_side – Which side to pad on when tokenizing.
 Defaults to “right”.

-classmethod from_pretrained_no_processing(model_name: str, fold_ln=False, center_writing_weights=False, center_unembed=False, refactor_factored_attn_matrices=False, fold_value_biases=False, dtype=torch.float32, default_prepend_bos=True, default_padding_side='right', **from_pretrained_kwargs)#
+classmethod from_pretrained_no_processing(model_name: str, fold_ln=False, center_writing_weights=False, center_unembed=False, refactor_factored_attn_matrices=False, fold_value_biases=False, dtype=torch.float32, default_prepend_bos=None, default_padding_side='right', **from_pretrained_kwargs)#

 Wrapper for from_pretrained.